Asynchronous approach in the plane: A deterministic polynomial algorithm: Proof of correctness and cost analysis

-When executing its $\fl(\dip_1, \flp)$ agent $a_2$ can not be at a distance greater than $\dip_1 + \flp$ from its initial position, and can not be at a distance greater than $\delta + \dip_1 + \flp$ from node $u$.
-Besides, in view of Proposition~\ref{lem:di:lem}, each Pattern $\di(\dip_2)$ (which composes Pattern $\rd(\dip_2, n)$) from node $u$ allows to visit all nodes and to traverse all edges at distance at most $\dip_2$ from node $u$.
-Thus, each Pattern $\di(\dip_2)$ executed from node $u$ allows to visit all nodes and to traverse all edges (although not necessarily in the same order) that are traversed during the execution of Pattern $\fl(\dip_1, \flp)$ from node $v$.
+When executing its $\fl(\dip_1, \flp)$ agent {$a_1$} cannot be at a distance greater than $\dip_1 + \flp$ from its initial position {$v_1$} and thus cannot be at a distance greater than $\delta + \dip_1 + \flp$ from node {$v_2$}. {Also}, in view of Proposition~\ref{lem:di:lem}, each Pattern $\di(\dip_2)$ executed from node {$v_2$} which composes Pattern $\rd(\dip_2, n)$ allows to visit all nodes and to traverse all edges at distance at most $\dip_2$ from node {$v_2$}.
+Thus, each Pattern $\di(\dip_2)$ executed from node {$v_2$} allows to visit all nodes and to traverse all edges (although not necessarily in the same order) that are traversed during the execution of Pattern $\fl(\dip_1, \flp)$ from node {$v_1$}.